 Peter B Moore

-Sterling Professor Emeritus of Chemistry and Professor of Molecular Biophysics and Biochemistry
+Sterling Professor Emeritus of Chemistry

 We pursue RNA structures both by high field NMR, and by X-ray crystallography, and we are also interested in the structures of proteins that interact with RNAs, and ribonucleoprotein structure.
 On the NMR side, for example, we are using both homonuclear and heteronuclear approaches to determine the structures of box H/ACA RNAs and the complexes they form with their rRNA substrates.
 The development of new techniques is also an interest.